Smith Center Courses

 This seminar is organized thematically and diachronically with two basic objectives.
 The first is to debunk a number of commonplaces about ruptures and continuities in contemporary international history and politics of humanitarianism and development.
 The second is to provide students attending the course with critical - not cynical - tools to understand current affairs.
 The seminar revolves around the history of Western humanitarianism, humanitarian actions and interventions.
 It expands on post-conflict reconstruction and rehabilitation programs as well as on colonial and post-colonial development programs conceived and enforced by state and non-state actors, such as international organizations, NGOs and philanthropic foundations.
 Students are required to read nineteenth, twentieth and early twenty-first century literature in history.
 Weekly readings also include political, anthropological and sociological works.

 French classes for all levels are based on linguistic training and immersion in the local and international environment.
 Beginners are taught the basics of language in a dynamic, communicative way adapted to the needs of everyday life.
-Intermediate and advanced students explore cultural topics such as Global Issues through the Geneva Microscope, Swiss Personalities, Literature and Cinema, The European Idea, Translation in Perspective.
+Intermediate and advanced students review and develop their linguistic skills, while exploring transdisciplinary topics such as Global Issues through the Geneva Microscope, The European Idea, Translation in Perspective, Migrations, etc.

-Students develop four abilities (reading, writing, listening and speaking) according to the European standards of language teaching.
-They learn how to express themselves in different contexts.
-They are also encouraged to participate in the many cultural events taking place in Geneva throughout the year (Human Rights Cinema Festival, European debates, international conferences) and make a presentation of these topics in their French courses.
+Additionally, students are encouraged to participate in the many cultural events taking place in Geneva throughout the year (Human Rights Cinema Festival, European debates, international conferences, local art exhibits, plays, etc.) and make a presentation of these topics in their French courses.

 Practicum in International Organizations